yifan-grace-tang/bigscape-installation/README.md

 - Unless otherwise specified, use the copy button feature on GitHub __only__, do not attempt to manually type commands into your terminal.

 - If commands are expected to take a long time to complete they will be indicated with this icon ⌛.
-Ttil his means that either you should wait until a confirmation/continue action or wait until you can type again.
+This means that either you should wait until a confirmation/continue action or wait until you can type again.

 - When editing text in the terminal window you __cannot highlight__ a particular area __and delete__ with your keyboard.
 Instead to delete a portion of your command you must use your left arrow and navigate to the portion you want to edit